Riehm Produce Farm

 To Present Day…

 Since then, the roadside stand has grown to include a wide variety of produce, fresh eggs and cuts of frozen beef and pork from the farm.
 Amish cheese and baked goods along with their daughter-in-laws crafts complete the roadside stand.
 A peppermint stripped 30′ x 30′ building was constructed in 2013 for the opening in early May.
-Five greenhouses have been erected to extend the season from Spring Flowers to the Fall/Winter CSA (Community Supported Agriculture weekly vegetable bag) program which includes several pick-up sights in NW Ohio and ends in January.
+Five greenhouses have been erected to extend the season from Spring to the Fall/Winter CSA (Community Supported Agriculture weekly vegetable bag) program which includes several pick-up sights in NW Ohio and ends in February.

 Be sure and visit us, when you are in our area…maybe you’ll catch a glimpse of our oldest son Phil who returned to the farm for the 2015 growing season.
 Phil has allowed us to continue growing and developing our CSA opportunities, plus incorporated Chef’s into our customer base, which has lead to our annual Farm to Fork Dinners.

 Has skills learned through many generations of family farming.
 The experience of delivery to grocery stores, warehouses and restaurants.
 Farmer John Riehm brings you beautiful and bountiful, food and fun.

 Growing up in a family restaurant and with her health coach experience, farmer’s wife – Diane connects you to the countless farm experiences.